akukudala/Practice_repo/progress.md

 Let's start the project!

 First of all, I am placing the data file in my git repo.
-Steps to clean the data and get it ready for the EDA
+<p> Steps to clean the data and get it ready for the EDA are as below</p>

 1. Creating a Spark Session